-Oh, no!
-You are boon docking in a primitive area and your Onan generator stops working.
-Or, you are in a campsite and the shore power has been interrupted.
-What do you do?
-Your generator issue can be a simple or complex issue to fix – either way we can help you out!
+Uh oh!
+You are boon docking in a remote location and all of a sudden your Onan generator starts not working properly.
+Or maybe you’re at a campsite and the shore power has been interrupted.
+What should you do?
+Your Onan generator malfunctioning could be a simple or complex issue to fix – either way we can help you out!

 Today, Onan RV generators are most often found in RVs with Cummins engines, as the Onan Corp became a fully owned subsidiary of Cummins Inc in 1992.
 Effective in 2017, the brand was changed to reflect the Cummins name across the board.

 Although well designed and built, like any other mechanical part, the Onan generator can develop issues over time.
 RV non-portable generators (those permanently installed in an RV) should be run regularly to ensure that they work.
 Regular generator maintenance will help the generator run smoothly, but most importantly it will identify any issues before you need it to power the RV.
 Most Onan RV generator issues can be solved before calling in a professional mobile or dealer RV tech.

 The generator can be in different places on an RV.
 Most diesel operated RVs will have the generator mounted in a pull-out on the front, as the diesel motor is in the rear.
 Gas RVs will have the generator mounted in a side compartment.

 If the Onan generator starts and then shuts down, there are several trouble-shooting steps you can take to identify the issue.
 Gas-powered unit owners should check the Onan RV generator manual for trouble-shooting guides.